Learning to Reduce Search Space for Generalizable Neural Routing Solver: Related Work

-Most neural combinatorial optimization (NCO) models are trained on small-scale instances (e.g., 100 nodes) without search space reduction and achieve strong performance on instances of similar size.
-However, their effectiveness significantly diminishes when applied to larger instances (e.g., those exceeding 1,000 nodes)~\citep{nazari2018reinforcement,xiao2024reinforcement,xin2021multidecoder,hottung2020nlns,chen2019NeuRewriter}.
-Some approaches incorporate additional search procedures, such as 2-opt~\citep{deudon2018learning} and active search~\citep{bello2016neural,hottung2021eas}, to address this limitation.
-While these techniques can improve solution quality, they are still computationally expensive for large-scale instances.
-Another line of research focuses on training NCO models directly on larger-scale instances (e.g., up to 500 nodes) to enhance generalization~\citep{wang2024distance,zhou2023omni,zhou2024icam}.
+\paragraph{NCO without Search Space Reduction} Most NCO models are trained on small-scale instances (e.g., 100 nodes) without SSR and achieve strong performance on similarly sized instances.
+However, their effectiveness clearly diminishes when applied to larger instances (e.g., more than 1,000 nodes)~\citep{nazari2018reinforcement,xiao2024reinforcement,xin2021multidecoder,hottung2020nlns,chen2019NeuRewriter,luo2026rethinking}.
+Some approaches incorporate additional search procedures~\citep{deudon2018learning,bello2016neural,hottung2021eas} to mitigate this limitation.
+While improving solution quality, they are still computationally expensive.
+Another line of research focuses on training models directly on larger-scale instances (e.g., up to 500 nodes) to enhance generalization~\citep{wang2024distance,zhou2023omni,zhou2024icam}.
 However, this approach incurs prohibitive computational costs due to the exponentially growing search space.
-Alternatively, some methods simplify large-scale VRPs through decomposition policies~\citep{kim2021_lcp,li2021_L2D,hou2022tam,pan2023htsp,zheng2024udc}.
-Although effective, these methods often overlook the dependency between decomposition policies and subsequent solvers, resulting in suboptimal solutions.
-Moreover, the reliance on expert-designed policies limits their practicality for real-world applications.
-In addition, recent learning-based advancements also show promising results for non-routing problems, such as Job Shop Scheduling Problems~\citep{zhang2020learning2dispatch,zhang2022iclr_scheduling} and other graph problems (e.g., Maximum Independent Set and Maximum Clique)~\citep{zhang2023gflownet}.
-These approaches have proven particularly effective in dynamic environments where traditional methods face challenges.
+Alternatively, some methods simplify large-scale VRPs by decomposing them into smaller subproblems~\citep{kim2021_lcp,li2021_L2D,hou2022tam,pan2023htsp,zheng2024udc}.
+Although effective, the reliance on expert-designed policies limits their practical applications.